CLI Overview

 `ml-cli` is a command-line interface for the MoreLogin local `httpServer`.
-It does not implement product logic itself.
-Instead, it translates CLI arguments into HTTP requests and forwards them to the local APIs exposed by the MoreLogin client.
+It translates CLI arguments into HTTP requests and forwards them to the local APIs exposed by the MoreLogin client.

-- call MoreLogin local APIs directly from a terminal
+- Call MoreLogin local APIs directly from a terminal without writing HTTP request code.

-- manage browser environments, proxies, cloud phones, and schedules from one interface
+- Manage browser environments, proxies, cloud phones, and schedules from one unified interface.

 ## Prerequisites